 Location of residency: Canada, United StatesView website Save

 Advocacy Grants Program

-Through this $750,000 fund we seek to build strong, collaborative relationships between DPA and our funded partners.
-To that extent, we regularly engage grantees via monthly conference calls, an annual partners meeting, and at the biennial International Drug Policy Reform Conference.
-For the latter two, additional resources are available to partners.
+Through Promoting Policy Change we seek to build beneficial, collaborative relationships between DPA and our funded partners.
+Through the partnership we support capacity-building, information sharing, and technical assistance.
+We encourage collaboration between partners, host an annual partners gathering, and bring partners to the biennial International Drug Policy Reform Conference.

-- the negative consequences of current drug policies on human rights
+- the negative consequences of current drug policies on human rights; and

 You can learn more about this opportunity by visiting the funder's website.